-The Master of Theology allows students to work towards a recognised qualification that leaves students well placed to pursue further postgraduate study or to enter into a range of ministry situations.
-The MTh is excellent preparation for teaching in churches and being involved in leadership.
-The skills learnt through MTh study are very desirable by many workplace employers.
+The MRes allows students to work towards a recognised qualification that leaves students well placed to pursue further postgraduate study or to enter into a range of ministry situations.
+The MRes is excellent preparation for teaching in churches and being involved in leadership.
+The skills learnt through MRes study are very desirable by many workplace employers.

 A Queen's University Belfast Degree

 Belfast Bible College is a constituent college of Queen’s University Belfast (QUB) which is a Russell Group university and recognised centre for the study of Theology in the UK.
 Theology at Queen’s offers students the opportunity to engage with a wide range of theological disciplines, exploring religious belief, the history of the Christian church, pastoral studies and key issues in theological thought.